 Three of us are now headed to the Philosopher’s Path, an area well-known for sakura-viewing.
-The walk-way is an abandoned stretch of train track lined on both sides by the most sweeping sakura I will have seen on my trip.
+The walk-way is an abandoned stretch of train track lined to both sides by the most sweeping sakura I will have seen on my trip.
 This trail is dotted with young Chinese newly-weds out on photo-shoots.
-I observe them practicing, perfecting, their amorous and wistful poses for the camera; they are just as dramatically filmi as the residents of their smaller neighbour to the south.
-Flocked here also in droves are local girls dressed to the nines in, what look like, carefully picked floral-printed kimonos.
-The traditional garb donned by many dreamily swanning about this swan-like passage imparts an inimitably Japanese spring aura bringing to mind the Edo period painting at the museum.
+I observe them practicing, perfecting, their amorous and wistful poses; they are just as dramatically filmi as the residents of their smaller neighbour to the south.
+Flocked also in droves are local girls dressed to the nines in, what look like, carefully picked floral-printed kimonos.
+The traditional garb donned by so many dreamily swanning about this swan-like passage imparts an inimitably Japanese spring aura bringing to mind the Edo period painting at the museum.

-It is dinner time and the five of us are dawdling along a street split by a canal, running lengthwise through its middle, over which are drooping branches of electrically-illuminated cherry-blossoms.
+The five of us are dawdling along a street split by a canal, running lengthwise through its middle, over which droop branches of electrically-illuminated cherry-blossoms.
 We waltz into a smart looking restaurant which, unsmartly, has no pictures on its menu.
 As with the temple’s wish-candles, the English version prescribes gems such as “three assortments”, “cut the tomato” and “a spinach with fishes”.
 The waiters are, as you might by now expect, cheerily boisterous, and so after stumbling through a few misunderstandings and several fits of laughter we’re served food that is just as dreamy as the day has been.
 Not to mention lots of sake.

 Day 6/ Kyoto and Nara